rbarkoch/Dialedger/DESIGN.md

   entry_type: TEXT NOT NULL         // 'note', 'meeting', 'conversation', 'email', 'file'
   title: TEXT                       // Entry title/subject (not used for some types)
   content: TEXT                     // Main content/body (not used for some types)
-  entry_date: DATETIME NOT NULL     // When the interaction occurred
+  entry_date: DATETIME NOT NULL     // When the interaction occurred (stored with full timestamp precision including seconds/milliseconds)
   created_at: DATETIME DEFAULT CURRENT_TIMESTAMP
   metadata: TEXT                    // JSON string for type-specific data }